projectacrn/acrn-hypervisor/doc/tutorials/enable_laag_secure_boot.rst

 Create virtual disk to hold the keys
 ====================================

-Follow below commands to create virtual disk and copy keys:
+Follow these commands to create a virtual disk and copy the keys generated above:

 .. code-block:: none